khalil-sam/un-vote/README.md

 year (number): Return results from one specific year.
 If omitted, allow all years.

-pagesize: specifies the number of resolutions to return, default 20
+pagesize: specifies the number of resolutions to return, default 20 unless nolimit is specified

 pagenum: describes which set of results to return (for example, pagesize 10 and pagenum 3 would return pages 20-29), default 1.
 Undefined behavior if too high.

+nolimit: If included as a parameter (with any non-zero value), allows unlimited page size.

 5. "/resolutions/resid/:id" : returns the details of a resolution
 6. "/votes/country/:id" : returns the votes of each country (by default, limit to 20 votes)